- An accident settlement occurs when the injured party and the insurance company can come to an agreement on compensation.

 - Insurance companies have developed formulas to estimate settlements when cases do not yet have a specific dollar amount available.

-- Personal injury attorney fees are often only paid if you are awarded money through a settlement or trial victory.
+- Car accident attorney fees are often only paid if you are awarded money through a settlement or trial victory.

 When negotiating with an insurance company for a settlement agreement, understanding how the case should be calculated can help you identify if the insurance company is negotiating in good faith.

 Insurance companies often use accident victims’ inexperience against them during negotiations, making them believe that they are being properly compensated when they actually are not.

 So, here are the types of damages you can collect and how insurance companies come up with settlement offers.

 If a car insurance company sends you a check immediately after the car accident, be careful.
 Depending on how the check is presented to you and whether you are asked to sign a release or the check is designated as a “full settlement,” you could be settling your claim by accepting and cashing or depositing the check.
 In most cases, you do not want to reach a settlement until you or your attorney negotiate specific terms and full compensation.